-What's in illegal vapes?
+What's in e-liquid?

-The e-liquid in illegal vapes, also known as 'vape juice', contains dangerous substances and over 200 unique chemicals have been found like formaldehyde and heavy metals.
+The e-liquid in vapes, also known as 'vape juice', contains dangerous substances.
+Over 200 unique chemicals have been found, including nail polish remover and plastics.

 Most vapes in Australia contain nicotine - even when the packaging says they don't.